SNUCP/MKTFHE/README.md

 <pre>
 <code>
-julia multikey_new.jl
+julia KMS.jl
 </code>
 </pre>

-To run the test code for the fast implementation of Our MK-TFHE scheme, type the following commands in the terminal.
+To run the test code for the parallelized version of Our MK-TFHE scheme, type the following commands in the terminal.

 <pre>
 <code>
-julia multikey_new_fast.jl
+julia --threads=auto KMS.jl
 </code>
 </pre>